Somatic EMDR for Complex Trauma: A Nervous System–Informed Therapy Approach

 Why Healing Can Feel So Hard

 Many people try to heal complex trauma through insight alone — understanding why things happened, or telling themselves to “think differently.”
 While insight can be helpful, complex trauma is not just stored in thoughts.
-It lives in the body and nervous system.
+It also lives in the body and nervous system.

 How Somatic EMDR Works with the Nervous System

-Imagine your nervous system as a car.
+Imagine your nervous system as a car:

-• Slowing down
+• slowing down the process

-• Learning to notice and respond to internal cues
+• learning to notice and respond to internal cues

 What Healing from Complex Trauma Really Looks Like

 Healing complex trauma is not linear.
 There are moments of relief, moments of grief, and moments where old patterns resurface.
-This doesn’t mean you’re going backwards — it means your system is learning.
-It’s a process of building resilience, discovering your strengths, and learning that you are worthy of love and connection.

-Supportive healing often includes:
+Healing often includes:

-• Trauma-informed therapy that works with the body and nervous system
+• trauma-informed therapy that works with the body and nervous system

-• Rebuilding a sense of trust — within yourself and in relationships
+• rebuilding a sense of trust — within yourself and in relationships

-• Developing self-compassion instead of self-judgment
+• developing self-compassion instead of self-judgment

 If you’re feeling overwhelmed right now, you might try this:

-Exhale gently through your mouth.
+• Exhale gently through your mouth

 A Message of Hope